kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 ## Unit tests

 Unit tests focus on individual pieces of logic - a single func - and don't require any additional services to execute.
-They should be fast and great for getting the first signal on the current implementation, but unit test have the risk that to allow integration bugs to slip through.
+They should be fast and great for getting the first signal on the current implementation, but unit tests have the risk of allowing integration bugs to slip through.

-Historically, in Cluster API unit test were developed using [go test], [gomega] and the [fakeclient]; see the quick reference below.
+Historically, in Cluster API unit tests were developed using [go test], [gomega] and the [fakeclient]; see the quick reference below.

-However, considered some changes introduced in the v0.3.x releases (e.g. ObservedGeneration, Conditions), there is a common agreement among Cluster API maintainers that usage [fakeclient] should be progressively deprecated in favor of usage of [envtest]; see the quick reference below.
+However, considering some changes introduced in the v0.3.x releases (e.g. ObservedGeneration, Conditions), there is a common agreement among Cluster API maintainers that using [fakeclient] should be progressively deprecated in favor of using [envtest].
+See the quick reference below.

 ## Integration tests

 Integration tests are focused on testing the behavior of an entire controller or the interactions between two or more Cluster API controllers.

-In older versions of Cluster API, integration test were based on a real cluster and meant to be run in CI only; however, now we are considering a different approach based on [envtest] and with one or more controllers configured to run against the test cluster.
+In older versions of Cluster API, integration tests were based on a real cluster and meant to be run in CI only; however, now we are considering a different approach based on [envtest] and with one or more controllers configured to run against the test cluster.